 Visa and MasterCard requires a disclosure be clearly visible in the business, a set of rules they established in 2013 to protect cardholders and the integrity of merchants.
 Not properly disclosing participation in the program violates Visa and MasterCard’s guidelines.
 As a result, you could be subject to penalties up to and including having your merchant account privileges revoked.

-Why can’t I use my existing terminal for this program?
+Can I use my existing payment technology for this program?

 Cash Discount Specific